josiah-roberts/justcallme.ryan/md/cfa2.md

 _This post has an accompanying playlist, which you can find [here](https://open.spotify.com/playlist/2OFfqsLPdEByo7vxiEz1up?si=w5ftAOu0TrmUvk2tREDLfg)._

-# Part I — The Beginning of Wisdom
+# I: The Beginning of Wisdom

 <!-- I remember this sort of pervasive confidence permeating much of my family's social life.